-2) demi-wispies are the natural look you want to achieve so if you see this title printed on the cover, you’re in the right area
+2) Demi-wispies are the natural look you want to achieve, so if you see this title printed on the cover, you’re in the right area

 3) Stay within range, don’t overdo it with length or at the end of the day, you won’t keep your eyes open.
-My favorite type these days looks exactly like this:
+My favorite type, these days, looks exactly like this:

-As for all the rest of lashes out there in the world that I am not going to mention here, if you want to try them, be my guest!
-Some are fun to wear and can give you a super sensual look, but they do require some higher make-up skills than the ones I’ve recommended.
+As for all the rest of lashes out there in the world (that I am not going to mention here), if you want to try them, be my guest!
+Some are fun to wear, and can give you a super sensual look, but they do require some higher make-up skills than the ones I’ve recommended.

-I would have loved to give you my link with the best collection of fake lashes all in the same spot, but living in London I have access to almost any brand, but said brand might not ship to your country.
+I would have loved to give you my link with the best collection of fake lashes all in the same spot, but living in London I have access to almost any brand.
+Unfortunately, said brand might not ship to your country.
 Therefore, I’ll leave this task to your google shopping (for now! but if you have a hard time finding them, drop me a message and we’ll find a solution together!)

-Finally, I must have seen a thousand different tutorials showing how to apply false eyelashes and we all have different systems.
+Finally, I must have seen a thousand different tutorials showing how to apply false eyelashes, and we all have different systems.